“My good health is my outer wealth.

-“Heart-power is the power of love.
+“Simplicity is the beauty of life.

 Ayurveda views the mind as an instrument to process sensory information.
 As such, it is a storehouse of the impressions we access through the senses.
 Everything we see or feel leaves an imprint upon the mind.
 Therefore, too much, too little or wrong use of the senses results ultimately in unhappiness, pain, illness, etc.